Volcani Center: Education

 The Agricultural Research Organization trains students in basic and applied agricultural research methodology and practice.
 Masters, doctoral, and post-doctoral students may complete their studies through the ARO's collaboration with universities, including The Hebrew University of Jerusalem; Bar-Ilan University; Ben Gurion University of the Negev; Technion – Israel Institute of Technology; Tel Aviv University; University of Haifa; and Ariel University.
 The ARO hosts visiting scientists and post-doctoral fellows from Israel and abroad.
 The organization has a post-doctoral fellowship program for up to 40 candidates from India and China.

 In collaboration with Israel's Agency for International Development and Cooperation, research staff are involved in providing courses to scholars from developing countries, under the auspices of the Ministry of Foreign Affairs.
-The Volcani Center also hosts courses for farmers from Gaza and the West Bank.
+The Volcani Institute also hosts courses for farmers from Gaza and the West Bank.

 In 1973, a science-oriented youth unit was founded in cooperation with the Israel Ministry of Education.
 Junior and high school students may participate in activities including day-long study and enrichment sessions; special research projects and high school assignments in biology, agriculture, and the environmental sciences; science-oriented summer camps; and projects for the benefit of disadvantaged communities.

 In 2006, the unit initiated a therapeutic agricultural project for the education and rehabilitation of youth at risk, The Organic Gardening and Marketing Program.
 The treatment program offers boys and girls an opportunity to study and work in organic gardening and marketing.